 Almost all local libraries have a drug reference book in their collection and there are also some reliable sources of drug information on the Internet.
 Napoli suggests women get in the habit of reading up on every prescription or over-the-counter drug before they start using it.

 From Dr. Joe Mercola: "One of the major players at Reuters, the world’s primary source of news information, is also a chairman of drug giant GlaxoSmithKline.
 It doesn’t take much intelligence to understand that the news service is heavily prejudiced in favor of the drug company.
 Fortunately, we are leveling the playing field and are getting out the truth about health care and drugs."

-Drug-related morbidity and mortality have been estimated to cost more that $136 billion a year in United States.
+Drug-related morbidity and mortality have been estimated to cost more than $136 billion a year in the United States.
 These estimates are higher than the total cost of cardiovascular care or diabetes care in the United States.
 A major component of these costs is adverse drug reactions (ADE).
 Older people use more prescription drugs.